osg-htc/operations/docs/services/gracc-corrections.md

 A CSV file can be specified in order to specify multiple corrections in a single batch update.
 The CSV file must be of a certain format.

 * No Header Row
-* The number of columns must be at least the number of matching attribute and the corrected attribute.
+* The number of columns must be at least the number of matching attributes and the corrected attribute.

 For example, a CSV file for VO corrections would be of format: